 Show the three different ways of stopping the train.

-Talk to the children about the red action bricks.
+Talk to the students about the red action bricks.

 Ask questions like:

 - How many red action bricks did you use?

 - Where did you place the red action brick(s) and why?

 - Where did the train stop?